karimboubouh/AGP/README.md

 Implementation of a distributed CoreGraph API using PersistentActors:

-Akka persistence enables stateful actors to persist their state so that it can be recovered when an actor is restarted, this can happen either through a JVM crashing, or a manual stop-start by a supervisor.
-The key concept behind the implementation is that only the states received by the actors are persisted, not the actual state of the actor.
+Akka persistence is a concept that enables stateful actors to persist their state so that it can be recovered when an actor is restarted, this can happen either through a JVM crashing, or a manual stop-start by a supervisor.
+The key idea behind the implementation is that actors are able to recover the states of the system even after a crash.
+Note that only states received by the actors are persisted, not the actual state of the actor.
 The states persisted are journalled messages which are then replayed back to the actors by appending to storage which allows for very high transaction rates and efficient replication.
 A stateful actor is then recovered by replaying the stored states from the snapshots to the actor, allowing it to rebuild its new state.